Yes, we talk about coding a LOT.

 Ready to put it all together?

-With the above basics, you and your kids should have a better idea on whether or not embarking on an adventure into the world of Java coding fits their interests.
+With the above basics, you and your kids should have a better idea on whether or not embarking on an adventure into the world of Java programming fits their interests.

 So, next steps?

 So, again—know of someone who enjoys something like playing Pokémon?
 Maybe learning how to make a text adventure RPG is in their future.
 Or, if they are interested in social media, perhaps they can try to recreate an algorithm for different user search functions.

 With hands-on exposure to Java fundamentals and the opportunity to dig deep into programming logic, instruction in any form can help students build the confidence needed to keep learning during summer and long after summer ends.